 Great Ecology used soil testing to inform planting plan development and management recommendations.
 The revegetation efforts have primarily been no- to low-irrigation plantings of a mix of cool and warm season grasses and forbs, which provides aesthetic appeal.
 Great Ecology’s monitoring of the revegetation projects included monitoring for prairie dog and state-listed noxious weed encroachment and recommendations for management and removal of these species.
 The Stapleton North open spaces project, developed by Civitas with ecological support from Great Ecology, was awarded the 2017 ASLA-Colorado merit award for Water-Resilient Park Design.

-Biological Assessment, Brownfields and NRD, Ecological Design & Planning, Habitat Restoration, Landscape Architecture,
+Biological Assessment, Brownfields and NRD, Ecological Design & Planning, Ecological Design & Restoration, Habitat Restoration, Landscape Architecture,